-The estimated annual average total suspended sediment load leaving Burdekin catchments had reduced by 17.7 per cent in the 12 months to June 2016.
+The estimated annual average total suspended sediment load leaving Burdekin catchments had reduced by 17.7 per cent since the commencement of Reef Rescue program in 2008.

 These results are in the latest report card from the Paddock to Reef Integrated Monitoring, Modelling and Reporting program that publishes progress about Reef Plan’s targets.

 The sediment reduction, which received an A rating on the report card, was mainly down to changes in grazing land management.

 NQ Dry Tropics hosted a forum in Townsville in late February to review the report card results and cross check with the region’s current funding priorities.
 Government, industry, researchers, scientists, natural resource managers and landholders representatives attended.

 Water quality is a big issue in the Dry Tropics of North Queensland, and this year NQ Dry Tropics launched the implementation phase of its Landholders Driving Change (LDC) project to tackle erosion and improve land management, productivity and Reef water quality in the Burdekin region.

 The project is focused on the high-priority Bowen, Broken, Bogie (BBB) catchment near Bowen and Collinsville, which produces almost a quarter of the total fine sediment load that ends up on the Reef.

 NQ Dry Tropics’ LDC Land Management Support Coordinator Rodger Walker said it was positive to see a reduction in sediment load leaving Burdekin catchments but that this reduction needs to continue.

 ‘The Landholders Driving Change project is one such initiative to facilitate practice change to do just that,” Mr Walker said.

 “The project provided opportunities for the grazing community to drive and influence the design of the project, right from the start.